Free Shipping across the EU + Switzerland

 When positioning the listening spot, people often ask if they should face the long wall or the short wall.
 In this video we examine each setup and show why the facing the short wall is the better option.

-As you can see by the frequency response and waterfall test graphs, we took a 30 dB range of peak to null (long wall) and cleared it up to about 16 dB from the highest peak to the deepest null by positioning the listening spot facing the short wall.
+As you can see by the frequency response and waterfall test graphs (in the video), we took a 30 dB range of peak to null (long wall) and cleared it up to about 16 dB from the highest peak to the deepest null by positioning the listening spot facing the short wall.

 Facing the short wall will give you less drastic peaks and nulls than facing the long wall.
 The main reason is that since the back wall is be farther behind you, it allows you to get a better decay time of bass waves.